Paper 03: Normal Accidents Theory & The Fallacy of Root Cause Analysis

 III.
 Theoretical Framework: Perrow’s Matrix & The Phenomenological Model #

-The structural risk of any system is defined by the interaction of two variables: Interactive Complexity $\chi$ and Tight Coupling $\tau$.
+Two variables drive the structural risk of any system: Interactive Complexity $\chi$ and Tight Coupling $\tau$.

 1. The Structural Metaphor #